 Not every service or drug needs preauthorization, and the lists may be different for different plans.
-Look at your plan documents (find them on your plan’s website) for the list that applies to your plan.
+Look at your plan documents (on your plan’s website) for the list that applies to your plan.

 Why health plans have preauthorization

-Preauthorization may seem like a lot of red tape.
-That’s not the intention.
-Rather, preauthorization can:
+Preauthorization may seem like a lot of red tape, but it's done with your health in mind.
+Preauthorization can:

-- Help see you receive drugs that are cost-effective and appropriate for your condition.
+- Help to make sure you receive drugs that are cost-effective and appropriate for your condition.

 - Confirm medical or surgical services are medically necessary, follow national standards of care, and are covered by your plan.